perebaj/perebaj.github.io/src/content/blog/mvp.md

 I build more than 5 products.

 Onde Hoje, SyncSpot, OpenLawBrasil, Matriculator & Bundler.
-All give to me the total of $0 buckets. 🫠
+Some of them give to me some money, but not what I was expecting.

-But I learn some cool things about MPVs, between them:
+In this process,I learn some cool things about MPVs, between them:

 5 Questions to Ask Before your MVP